nhartman94/DIPS-4d-tracking/README.md

 2. Get the .root file (location from Francesco): `https://cernbox.cern.ch/rootjs/public/qJykQrcBIjiCEzi/`
 3. Sofware setup for preprocessing currently using swan notebooks with the LCG102b enviornment.

-(When Ariel gets Camille and Madison accounts, I can revise this for the SLAC machines.)

 ## Step 2: Preprocessing